markobogoevski/OdooTask/README_doc.md

 ### Limitations and Considerations

 * Error Handling: This module logs and skips rows with errors rather than halting the import, allowing for partial success and facilitating correction on re-import.
+This doesn't stop the import process, rather only skips invalid rows.
+Re-importing the file with the corrected rows will only add those and update the previous ones.
+It won't add duplicates nor corrupt the data.
 * Concurrent Imports: Ensure that multiple users don’t import simultaneously to avoid conflicting updates.

 ### Github link